 His current research is on (1) the role of albedo effects and rising non-human greenhouse gas emissions on temperatures, (2) how and how fast albedo and other effects will lead to the much higher (+5°C or more) temperatures that prevailed the last time we had this much CO2 in the air (millions of years ago), and (3) trends (+10°F per century in summer) in daily high and low temperatures for 348 US places over > 40 years.

-He has presented information on global warming to about 60 audiences.
+He has presented information on global warming to some 60 audiences.
 He was the opening keynote speaker at international climate change conferences in Valencia, Spain in 2016; Zurich in 2018; and Vancouver BC in 2019.
-He has also presented at international conferences at MIT (twice), in Nagoya, Japan, and in Bijapur, India.
+He has also presented at international conferences at MIT (twice), and in Nagoya, Japan.
+He addressed 90 people in a medical school in Bijapur, India.
 He has distributed his CDs with information on climate change, now on this website also, to some 25,000 people over some 14 years, in 100s of editions.

 Gene has three ~ 2,000 mile bicycle trips to his credit, the most recent from Seattle to Boston with his son in 2003.

 In September 2017, Gene and his wife bought our 1st electric car, a Chevrolet Bolt.
-It has averaged 4.47 mi / kWh (151 mpg equivalent).
+It has averaged 4.54 mi / kWh (155 mpg equivalent), over 101,000 miles.
 The efficiency ranges from 6 miles / kWh sometimes in fall and spring, to under 3 in the dead of winter.
 Efficiency and range decline 10-35% at expressway speeds and rise 20-35% above average on local roads (30-45 miles per hour).
-Nominal range has varied from 156 (deep winter) to 342 miles (fall / spring for local roads); it averages 255 miles.
+Nominal range has varied from 156 (deep winter) to 359 miles (fall / spring for local roads, improved 8% by battery repacement in a recall).
+Range has averaged 270 miles.
 Electric car efficiency plummets in winter when the battery is used to heat driver, passenger, and itself in lots of sub-freezing driving.
+As for all cars, its efficiency falls a lot at higher speeds - as it needs to push more air per seond out of the way.

 Before the electric car, Gene averaged 41 mpg over 39 years, using 7 oil-powered cars.
 Gene looks forward to vehicle-to-grid & vehicle-to-building capability.
-And a self-driving car for the many long drives home after evening contra dances.
+And a self-driving car for the many 25-70 mile drives home after evening contra dances.

 His home formerly consumed 355 kWh per month, 100% wind, over 5+ years.
 That was in the bottom 10% of local kWh and the bottom 5% nationally (for 2 people, 1250 square feet, no electric heat).

 But then, he and his wife got an air source heat pump to heat their home in 2015, to eliminate that fossil fuel use.
-We have not used our propane furnace since then, even at -13°F. But our home uses much more than 355 kWh per month in the winter, just no fossil fuels for heating.
-Plus about 470 kWh a month for our electric car (now with 74K miles).
+We have not used our propane furnace since then, even at -13°F. But our home uses much more than 355 kWh per month in the winter, just no fossil fuels directly for heating.
+Plus about 470 kWh a month for our electric car.

-On top of 100% green electricity (hydro and wind currently) from the grid, we also get about 450 kWh a month from community solar (8 miles away, since our home is shaded deep in forest) to power our electric car.
+On top of 100% green electricity from the grid, we also get about 450 kWh a month from community solar (8 miles away, since our home is shaded deep in forest) to power our electric car.

-He recently purchased 2 tons of CO2 removal per year, to be stored in agricultural soils, from Indigo Ag.
+In 2019, he bought 2 tons of CO2 removal per year, to be stored in agricultural soils, from Indigo Ag.
 He also bought 600 kg of CO2 removal per year from Climeworks, for $55 per month, to be stored in Iceland basalt.
-These cut our carbon footprint further, leaving 20% of the original carbon footprint, mostly what’s embodied in stuff and services we buy, but also powering our gasoline car (254K miles, 3-6K miles/year, 37 mpg), air travel, and heating our water.
+These cut our carbon footprint further, leaving 20% of the original carbon footprint, mostly what’s embodied in stuff and services we buy, but also powering our gasoline 2nd car (263K miles, 3-6K miles/year, 37 mpg), air travel, and heating our water.

-Gene and his wife enjoy contra dancing with friends, walks and hikes, playing bridge, travelling, and visits with their 2 children.
+Gene and his wife enjoy contra dancing with friends, walks and hikes, playing bridge, traveling, and visits with their 2 children.